AlFranzianne/OSOlink/README.md

 Then run migrations:
 `php artisan migrate`

-6. Serve the application by runniung this command on your terminal `php artisan serve`
+6. Serve the application by running this command on your terminal `php artisan serve`
 Then open Then open `http://localhost:8000` in your browser